Consul: Alden Greene

 United States Agency for International Development

-USAID Representative to the Kyrgyz Republic: Carey Gordon
+USAID Representative to the Kyrgyz Republic: Michael Greene

 The U.S. Agency for International Development (USAID) delivers foreign development assistance on behalf of the American people in over 100 countries around the world and spearheads development efforts throughout Central Asia in programs that assist the development of the economic sector, healthcare system, and democratic institutions in the countries.
 Since 1992, the American people through USAID have provided more than $450 million in programs that support Kyrgyzstan’s democratic institutions, health care, education, and economic growth.